 Know your roots.
 What are the triggers for your anger?
 Why does it anger you?
 Do you feel disrespected?
 Ashamed?
 Unloved?

 I encourage you to dig in deep and get to the roots.
 Do this in prayer and digging into the word.
 A study on just the word Anger in the bible?
 Or you could look at the verses that show the effect of unrighteous anger.
 Maybe look at what righteous anger is.
 Just get in scriptures!

 Lastly, I pray again asking God to help me see or even just a quick one to close my mouth!
 He is so faithful when I actually give the reigns to Him instead of me doing what my flesh feels like.

-I have found two resources that have been incredibly helpful to me – and I have read lots.
+I have found three resources that have been incredibly helpful to me – and I have read lots.

 The first one is free and is an in-depth look at the character of the sin of anger as well as all of the “7 deadly sins”.
 I have to warn you it’s, let’s say, convicting.
 I was heavily pressed in all 7 areas and I didn’t even think I battled some of them! ugh, pride comes before the fall.
 It’s on the Desiring God site and its called Killjoys.
 Free Download.

 The next book deals a lot with helping you get to the roots of anger and the practical application side.
 He does a fantastic job of bringing to light roots of anger that I didn’t know existed.
 He also gives you tools and suggestions for the battle.
 The book is called Losing It – A Christian Parents Guide To Overcoming Anger by Luke Gilkerson.
 I highly recommend this book!
 Just an FYI it is an affiliate link but I chose to become an affiliate after I read the book.It was that helpful to me and I hope to you!